pulsar-edit/documentation/docs/developing-for-pulsar/handling-uris.md

 ## Modifying your main module

-Now that we've told Pulsar that we want our package to handle URIs beginning with `atom://my-package/` via our `handleURI` method, we need to actually write this method.
-Pulsar passes two arguments to your URI handler method; the first one is the fully-parsed URI plus query string, [parsed with Node's `url.parse(uri, true)`](https://nodejs.org/api/url.html#url_url_parse_urlstring_parsequerystring_slashesdenotehost).
+Now that we’ve told Pulsar that we want our package to handle URIs beginning with `atom://my-package/` via our `handleURI` method, we need to actually write this method.
+Pulsar passes two arguments to your URI handler method; the first one is the fully-parsed URI plus query string, [parsed with Node’s `url.parse(uri, true)`](https://nodejs.org/api/url.html#url_url_parse_urlstring_parsequerystring_slashesdenotehost).
 The second argument is the raw, string URI; this is normally not needed since the first argument gives you structured information about the URI.

-Here's a sample package, written in JavaScript, that handles URIs with the `package.json` configuration we saw above.
+Here’s a sample package, written in JavaScript, that handles URIs with the `package.json` configuration we saw above.

 ```js
 export default {